 Can you turn the sound up?
 I can barely hear it.

-The camera's microphone is very sensitive and is set low to provide some natural sounds while protecting neighbor's privacy.
-The mechanical sounds that you are occasionally hearing are from the electronics in the camera and can't be eliminated.
+The camera's microphone is very sensitive and is set as low as possible, to provide some natural sounds while protecting neighbor's privacy.
+At times, the microphone will be muted.

 Why is the picture jerky

 With the switch over to YouTube, the picture should have less jitter than the service we previously used.
 If you are on a slow internet connection, the reduced resolution will make the picture less sharp.
 When the wind is blowing and it is raining, there still may be some jitter in the picture, because our bandwidth from the camera to YouTube is still limited.

 Who do I contact if I have a problem or question?

 For technical questions or problems, send email to email@example.com